Key Takeaway

 The greatest fear most older adults have about money conversations is losing control.
 Make it clear from the start that you're not trying to take over — you're trying to be a partner.

-Try this: "Mom, I've been thinking about the future, and I want to make sure I'm able to help you if you ever need it.
+Try something like: "Mom, I've been thinking about the future, and I want to make sure I'm able to help you if you ever need it.
 I'm not trying to pry or take over your finances.
 I just want to understand enough so that I could step in and pay your bills or talk to your bank if you were ever sick or unable to handle things yourself."

-- "I was reading about how expensive assisted living can be, and it made me wonder — have you and Dad thought about how you'd pay for care if one of you needed it?"
+Abstract conversations about money go nowhere.
+A specific, concrete concern is much more effective: "I noticed you got a call from someone asking for your bank information — that worried me, and I want to talk about how to spot scams."
+Or: "I was reading about how expensive assisted living can be, and it made me wonder — have you and Dad thought about how you'd pay for care if one of you needed it?"

-"I've been getting my own financial house in order, and it made me think about your situation.
+Using your own planning as a bridge also works well: "I've been getting my own financial house in order, and it made me think about your situation.
 Would you be comfortable sharing the basics with me — just so I know what I'm working with if I ever need to help?"

 Key Topics to Cover